 All other sections of this chapter not inconsistent with this article shall apply.

-(Ord. of 9-7-1999, § 1(4-404))

 Sec.
 6-487.
 License required.

 No person shall sell or offer for sale or pour or offer to pour any alcoholic beverages in the Northwest Georgia Trade and Convention Center without first having applied for and received an appropriate license from the city.